 Snooty’s personality and charm gave face to the plight of wild, endangered manatees.
-He was also the spark that led the At The Bishop to join the Manatee Rehabilitation Partnership in 1998 and take an active role in rehabilitating sick or injured manatees so they could be returned to the wild.
+He was also the spark that led The Bishop to join the Manatee Rehabilitation Partnership in 1998 and take an active role in rehabilitating sick or injured manatees so they could be returned to the wild.

 Snooty died in 2017, but his legacy will continue to live on at the South Florida Museum, which is redoubling its participation in the Manatee Rehabilitation Partnership (MRP) under the leadership of a new Aquarium Director.
 Virginia Edmonds joins the Museum after a long career in manatee rehabilitation with the Lowry Park Zoo, where she played a key role in building the manatee rehabilitation program there, including authorship of a 35-page Husbandry and Rehabilitation Manual for the Florida Manatee.

 Edmonds says her new role at the Museum will allow her to do two of the things she’s most passionate about: helping to rehabilitate manatees so they can be returned to the wild and helping others learn how they too can save manatees.

 “I’ve been really privileged to work with manatees for most of my career in animal husbandry and my goal, my desire, is to always do what is best for the animals and the most good for the species,” Edmonds said.
 “At Tampa’s Lowry Park Zoo, I was able to supervise the manatee rehabilitation and release program and return more than 200 animals to the wild.
 Here, I will have the opportunity to build a stronger manatee care team and continue to have a positive impact on manatee conservation — to help the Museum have a first-class manatee rehabilitation program and to have the greatest impact on manatee conservation possible.”